Dark Chocolate Mousse Cake with Dark Chocolate Cake, Vanilla Ice Cream, Praline and Raspberry Gel

 75gr ground hazelnuts

-75gr gluten free flour
+75gr plain or plain gluten free flour

 Oven at 170C